Dundee Corporation

-Dundee Corporation is a public Canadian independent holding company based in Toronto, Ontario.
+Dundee Corporation is a public Canadian independent holding company based in Toronto, Ontario with wealth management, real estate and resources holdings.
 It was founded in 1991 by Ned Goodman.
-Through its operating subsidiaries, Dundee Corporation is an active investor focused on delivering long‐term, sustainable value from investments in the mining sector.
-It is listed on the Toronto Stock Exchange under the symbol “DC.A”.

 History

 Dundee Corporation was founded in 1991 by Canadian entrepreneur made billionaire, Ned Goodman and built a track record as a successful mining investor.
 During this period, Dundee Corporation had many high-profile mining investments, including: